 If you have looked up at the night sky from an urban area, you know there is very little to see.
 The Moon is the brightest beacon and is visible during evening walkabouts for about weeks a month.
 One or two of the brightest planets may be visible but not very often.
 Unless you have a place to go that has no bright lighting, you may also see the brightest stars that mark the more prominent constellations.

-The Zodiacal light with its mystical reference cannot be seen from urban areas, or even from some rural sites unless the sky is free from the artificial skyglow from neighbouring towns.
-But once we see it, and understand what it is, the view may leave an impression that will last a lifetime.
+The Zodiacal light, with its mystical reference, cannot be seen from urban areas or even from some rural sites unless the sky is free from the artificial skyglow from neighbouring towns.
+But once we see it and understand what it is, the view may leave an impression that will last a lifetime.

-We start by explaining what it is, so our explanation of how we can see it will make more sense.
+We start by explaining what it is so our explanation of how we can see it will make more sense.

-The solar system is composed of our Sun, the major planets, minor plants and dwarf planets.
+The solar system is composed of our Sun, the major planets, minor planets and dwarf planets.
 These objects form a path around our sky called the ecliptic.
-The resulting plane of the ecliptic is tilted with respect to our Earth’s equator, and its projection out onto the celestial sphere (celestial equator) by about 23.4 degrees.
+The resulting plane of the ecliptic is tilted with respect to our Earth’s equator and its projection out onto the celestial sphere (celestial equator) by about 23.4 degrees.
 The brightness of the planets depends on their apparent size in our sky, their distance from the Sun and the Earth, and the reflectivity of their surfaces.

 There are also comets and loose material that comes from their tails, and dust that is left over from formation of the planets over 4-billion years ago, and it is still being released by the collisions between these objects.
 But these dust particles are very small so their brightness also depends on the number of particles in a volume of space and how well they scatter light.